 It is the responsibility of the Student Affairs Office to supply the Garda National Immigration Bureau with updated lists of learner attendance periodically and at a frequency agreed with the bureau.
 This is detailed in the Data Protection Policy.
 If a learner on a higher education programme at the College is repeatedly not attending class, they will be first given a preliminary warning by email.
 If there is no improvement in attendance and/or requirements are not being met, a further email is sent to advise learners of the situation.
 Failure to respond to either of these results in learners being advised by email to attend a meeting with the Programme Administration Manager and Head of School discuss the situation.
 Remedial action is taken where/as necessary.

-Where a learner is not attending class, does not have mitigating circumstances and does not engage with the Programme Administration Manager, it may be necessary to formally withdraw them from the programme.
+Where a learner is not attending class or accessing and engaging with the online component in blended learning programmes, without mitigating circumstances and does not engage with the Programme Administration Manager, it may be necessary to formally withdraw them from the programme.
 This process is implemented by the Head of School, with the guidance of the Registrar.